Multiplicative order

-In number theory, given a positive integer n and an integer a coprime to n, the multiplicative order of a modulo n is the smallest positive integer k such that $a^k\ \equiv\ 1 \pmod n$.
+In number theory, given a positive integer n and an integer a coprime to n, the multiplicative order of a modulo n is the smallest positive integer k such that a^{k} ≡ 1 (mod n).

 In other words, the multiplicative order of a modulo n is the order of a in the multiplicative group of the units in the ring of the integers modulo n.

-The order of a modulo n is sometimes written as $\operatorname{ord}_n(a)$.
+The order of a modulo n is sometimes written as ord_{n}(a).

 Example

 The powers of 4 modulo 7 are as follows: